You’ve got big dreams but are scared of starting your own business.

 In that article, I also point you to a variety of resources to help you get started if you’d like a little more guidance.

-If you’re a podcast person like me, then there is a great podcast called Side Hustle Nation with Nick Loper that has a lot of great examples of different side hustles people are doing.
-That’s how I heard that people made money blogging.
-Who knew??
+If you’re a podcast listener like me, then there is a great podcast called Side Hustle Nation with Nick Loper that has a lot of great examples of different side hustles people are doing.
+That’s how I heard that people made money blogging and doing so many other amazing things.
+Hearing all the different businesses can spark your ideas but also show you that people make money online all the time.

 6. Know that failure is part of success and that’s ok.

 The issue a lot of us have with failure is that we think it means it’s the end.
-But if failure is simply part of the process and required for us to get to that dream life, then embracing failure is really the best way to get to our goals the fastest.
+But if failure is simply part of the process and required for us to reach our goals, then we can embrace any perceived failure because it really means we’re on our way to success.

 You might start a side hustle and it might not work at all.

-Doing this over and over and over is not only going to give you the confidence to keep pushing through and figuring out what works but it’s also going to get you closer and closer to that dream life that you mapped out.
+Doing this over and over and over is not only going to give you the confidence to keep pushing through and figuring out what works but it’s also going to get you closer and closer to the life you’re longing for.

 This is how I did it.